orbitalchicken/Roadmap/New.md

 	check continue button greyed out if not enough HDD space?
 	ubiquity: If I come to the last dialog during the installer of Mint (Name, Computer name, Password) I enter at first my name, than I press several times the tab key, leaving computer name and user name at the prefilled values.
 If I am now in the first field for entering my password the field with the user name gets and stays completely marked, but this should not be the case.
 	I installed (64 bit) with German language.
 After booting the installed system I find in the language settings the message about incomplete language packs for 4 English and 2 German language variants.
 The annoying thing is, that each of those 6 language packs have to get installed separately, so this really wastes some time.
-I did several installs of Serena and found the problem reproducible. in xed, when you have more than a page, scrolling down (or up) with the down (or up) arrow creates a jerky display; similarly, with a large document, going from the top to the bottom with Ctrl-End (or vice-versa with Ctrl-Home) seems to have an intermediate stage where it is displaying text from somewhere in the middle of the document; reminds me of “smooth” scrolling in Firefox; makes xed unusable for me except for short periods of time or for very short files gnome-calculator takes way to long to exit (for a calculator); it also seems to be thrashing my HDD when it exits Having more than one terminal open the command to close all terminals in the file menu (or shortcut ctrl-shift-q) does not work as expected.
-Only the current terminal gets closed, all the others remain open. steam doesn't run out of the box.
+I did several installs of Serena and found the problem reproducible. steam doesn't run out of the box.